You’ve probably heard all the fuss about vertical climbers and would like to know which is the most effective.

 It’s one thing to discuss the pros and cons of these two vertical climbers, but we need to get a little more specific than that.
 So let’s take a look at a few of the MaxiClimber XL-2000 and Versaclimber H/HP’s critical features.

 The Versaclimber H/HP has a total of 16 program options across 3 modes of use built into the machine.
-One of the modes is “race” where you battle against another virtual vertical climber.
+One of the modes is “race” where you battle against other virtual vertical climber users.

 The MaxiClimber XL has 12 resistance levels, while the Versaclimber H/HP has only one fixed resistance level.

 The Versaclimber H/HP makes up for so little resistance by having 20 variable step heights which enable you to target different muscles and a variety of modes.

 Your action on these vertical climbers can be true stepping, walking, running or simulated rock climbing.
 There are also in-built exercise programs that utilize these modes.

 The MaxiClimber resistance can’t be adjusted whilst working out.